Vyral/john-quinn/_posts/2024-04-24-how-real-estate-agents-get-paid-copy.md

 Understanding and preparing for closing costs can't be skipped in the home-buying process.
 By familiarizing yourself with these fees and expenses upfront, you can avoid surprises and ensure a smoother transaction.

-If you have questions or are ready to begin the home buying process, just call or email us.
+If you have questions or are ready to begin the home-buying process, just call or email us.
 We’d love to hear from you!